hobyst/flmidi-101/scripting/fl_midi_api.rst

             `MIDI Controller Scripting forum main page <https://forum.image-line.com/viewforum.php?f=1994>`__  from Image-Line.
 But if the link you specify belongs to the Image-Line forum, it will redirect your end user to the specific topic you linked.

-            With this in mind, the best practice would be to link to the thread on the scripting forum you use to "announce" your scripts, post updates and provide support on.
+            With this in mind, the best practice would be to link to the topic on the scripting forum you use to provide support for your script and post updates on.

             .. code-block:: python

                # name=Example script
                # url=https://forum.image-line.com/viewtopic.php?f=1994&t=225476

-               # The URL link redirects to the "Getting Started | Simple Scripts to control things in FL Studio" thread on the Image-Line forums.
+               # The URL link redirects to the "Getting Started | Simple Scripts to control things in FL Studio" topic on the Image-Line forums.

 Let's see how it would look like if we wanted to make a script for the Launchpad X: